 As long as our babies fit in an infant car seat for travel, we stick with that.
 Since we have small babies, this range for us is typically from 0-24 months.
 It may be shorter or longer for you depending on your baby’s size and your seat specifications.

 Since they have a handle, they’re so much easier to carry or hook onto a stroller than a convertible car seat.
-They also tend to be lighter and fit better on top of a stroller or luggage.
-We never travel with the base of our infant car seat.
-Rather, we secure them using the seat belt.
+They also tend to be lighter and fit better on top of a stroller or luggage, and often even fit in the overhead compartment of an airplane.
+We never travel with the base of our infant car seat and instead secure them using the seat belt.

 Convertible Car Seats for Travel (Age 12 months – 4 years)

 Once our babies outgrow the infant carseat for travel, we transition to a convertible carseat.
-We typically use the convertible car seat for travel for about 2 years, until 3.5 years old.
-While our next transition is technically safety tested down to 3 years, our kids do not typically hit the 30 pound weight limit until at least 3.5-4 years old.
-Thus, we wait until they’ve reached that minimum before we transition.
+We typically use the convertible car seat for travel for about 2 years, until 3/3.5 years old.
+While our next transition is technically safety tested down to 2 years, we prefer a bit more maturity before moving on from the convertible car seat option (and a convertible is helpful for nappers, which our kids all still do at this age).

 I’d heard about the Cosco Scenera Next long before we purchased it.
 For the longest time, I thought it was a carseat exclusive to Costco!
 Ha.
 Turns out Cosco (no “t”) is a car seat brand.

 While I love our everyday convertible car seat, it’s quite a bit heavier than the Scenera.
-Since we knew we wanted a separate carseat for travel, anyway (see reasons above), we wanted to get the lightest one possible.
+Since we knew we wanted a separate carseat for travel, we wanted to get the lightest one possible.
 The Scenera fit the bill.
 At just over 7 pounds, it’s less than half the weight of our everyday car seat (a whopping 19.5 pounds!).
+(This is another good Cosco option.)

 The Scenera isn’t perfect.
 It isn’t cushy, and can be tricky to install.
 But it works and is safe, and is narrow enough to fit in even tiny European cars.
 And I’ll gladly give up some cushion to save 10 pounds of weight for a travel carseat.